Gokyo Lakes and Everest Base camp trek in early winter. 1st December – 20th December 2017

 Amadablam Base Camp 4600 m

 We hiked down to Imja Khola (River) before our ascend to Amadablam base camp began.
 The first hour is pretty steep, and the gradient eases out for about 45 minutes followed by a combination of a gradual and steep climb to base camp.
-We reached base camp in just over 2 hours.
-In the past, it had taken my other trekkers about 3 hours to get here.
+We reached the base camp in just over 2 hours.
+In the past, it had taken my other trekkers for about 3 hours to get here.
 We saw a flock of Tibetan snow cocks moving around quite noisily.
 It was interesting to see the base camp without anyone; just two before there was a flurry of activities of climbers going for the summit, coming down and the various teams packing up to leave base camp after the climbing season.
 We climbed a little higher on the path climbers take to the summit.
 We could see the Mingbo airstrip which Sir Edmund Hillary’s team had supplies airdropped for his mountaineering and scientific expedition in the fall of 1959.
 We hiked down to the airstrip and walked towards a lodge to have our packed lunch.
 We retraced our steps back to Pangboche in windy conditions.

 Dingboche 4350 m